hmsk/frontmatter-markdown-loader/docs/vue.md

 Those feature is enabled by `Mode.VUE_COMPONENT`, `Mode.VUE_RENDER_FUNCTIONS` in ["mode" option](mode#vue-component).

 ::: warning Additional dependencies
-To use this mode, your project need to install [vue-template-compiler](https://www.npmjs.com/package/vue-template-compiler) and [vue-template-es2015-compiler](https://www.npmjs.com/package/vue-template-es2015-compiler).
+To use this mode, your project need to be installed [vue-template-compiler](https://www.npmjs.com/package/vue-template-compiler) and [vue-template-es2015-compiler](https://www.npmjs.com/package/vue-template-es2015-compiler).
 :::

 ## Extendable component